aug2uag/SailsiOS/README.md

 In Summary
 ----------
 Sails is an amazingly efficient, and user-friendly technology to turn your iOS applications in to something so much more.
-I hope this tutorial helped get your feet wet in Sails and iOS.
+I hope this tutorial was a chance for getting your feet wet in iOS with Sails.
 For more references, please browse the online documentation.
 Cheers!